textpattern/textpattern.github.io/README.md

 ### Tables

+Use tables sparingly (they can be problematic to read on small screen devices), and only where the content is definitely tabular data (if the content can semantically be called a definition list, then use that context instead).
 Use HTML tags for tables within Markdown files, like this:

 ~~~ html
 <div class="tabular-data" itemscope itemtype="http://schema.org/Table">